AconCavy/elepy/README.md

-# elepy
+# practice-electron-flask

-The elepy is a practice app of flask and electron.
+A practice app of electron and flask.